Show 25 – Cannes Lions Pt.2: Talent, Content Producers, Influencer Analysis

 The example that Miker showed in his presentation of where he has worked with Prince Ea was for Fleishman’s client Chevrolet in a campaign called #FuelYourHustle, as they were looking to partner with an artist who could inspire others to follow their passions, be successful and focus on what matters the most to them.

-Working with Social Influencers can also work in a B2B environment too as Sean explained when he talked through a campaign he had produced for his technology client Avaya, which was all about Business Lingo.
+Working with Social Influencers for Influencer Marketing can also work in a B2B environment too as Sean explained when he talked through a campaign he had produced for his technology client Avaya, which was all about Business Lingo.
 In this instance, they collaborated with YouTube content creators Tripp and Tyler to produce a really clever and funny video.

 What’s key in each of these examples, as indeed was discussed during our interview with UK YouTuber Hannah Witton in Show 12 of the csuitepodcast on the topic of the Influence of Social Talent, is to allow the artists the freedom to create the content themselves.
 However, as Sean explained, it takes trust with the client and artists for that to work.
 As quoted by Simon Sinekin his popular Ted Talk (below), Sean said that “people don’t buy what you do, they buy why you do it” and so that’s the power of working with content creators in that they are not [playing] a role but are themselves, creating content that is authentic to them and people want to buy into that authenticity because they care.
 According to Sean, that is the new reality.